Quick Checklist

 Clarify the completion path

 Students often ask about convenience but forget to ask about finish-line mechanics.
 The stronger question is what helps you complete on time and with real value.
+A program that is easy to enter but hard to finish is a very different product than one that supports students through a real curriculum.

 | Question area | What you want to hear |